🚀 RAG Pilot - A RAG Pipeline Tuning Tool

 activated prompts

-After clicking the Next button, RAG Pilot will utilize these prompts to generate answers.
-You can then evaluate and rate the responses generated from different prompts.
+Once the response is generated, you can then evaluate and rate the responses generated from different prompts.

 different promp answers

-After Generation tuning stage, you can see the overall user rating of different prompts.
-For each pipeline, you can view configuration details, download the specific pipeline configurations, and update them to EC-RAG.
+After Generation tuning stage, you can see the overall rating of different prompts.
+For each pipeline, you can view configuration details and update them to EC-RAG.

 different prompts results